SolidWallOfCode/txn_box/doc/user/ModifierReference.en.rst

       Add an item to the new list in place of the original element.
 This key takes a feature expression which is the new value to put in the new list.

+   It is an error to have more than one action for a comparison.

    If no action is specified with a comparison, a match will ``pass`` the item.
 If an action has no comparison, it always matches.
 The comparisons are checked in order for each element and the first match determines the action for that element.
-If there are no matches, the item is droppe.
+If there are no matches, the item is dropped.
 This makes it easy to remove elements.
 To remove any "set-cookie" field with the loopback address in it -
    ::